 We work with CEOs, executives, and senior leaders who see the big picture challenging their organizations.

 They realize that only a comprehensive approach to improving innovation will truly create a competitive advantage and improve profitable growth.

 If you would like to explore what options are open for you in igniting innovation in your organization, and are prepared to act now, I invite you to contact me to schedule a complimentary one-hour strategy session.

 We will discuss the opportunities and challenges facing your company, our assessment, and how we can assist you.

 The session takes about one hour and we can link-up either in person, by phone, or by videoconferenc with Zoom.

 Just contact me by phone (707-331-6740) or by email (VictorAssad6@gmail.com) to arrange the complimentary session.

 Now that you have an overview of InnovationOne, I invite you to download our free whitepaper, “The Six Mistakes Companies Make When Trying to Improve Innovation”.
-You will learn from our thought leading research and experience.
-Or, just click case studies to gain an insight into some of the results we have ignited to date.
+You will have access to four other valuable reports and to my webinars and talks. learn from our thought leading research and experience.
 Or visit the InnovationOne website to learn more.